GianluigiVitale/C-Basics/README.md

-C# exercises following this youtube tutorial: https://www.youtube.com/watch?v=GhQdlIFylQ8 To see the exercises open the file 'program.cs'
+C# exercises following this youtube tutorial: https://www.youtube.com/watch?v=GhQdlIFylQ8

+To see the exercises open the file 'program.cs', the other files are classes.

 Exercises about: